Big data approach to Kazhdan-Lusztig polynomials: Introduction

 \end{enumerate} As a side note, many of these and other representation theoretical problems could benefit from AI or deep learning approaches, but it is essential to distinguish these techniques from the big data methodologies emphasized in this work.

-\textbf{Acknowledgments.} We are deeply grateful to Joe Baine, Andrew Mathas, Geordie Williamson, and Victor Zhang for their valuable insights and many stimulating discussions.
+\textbf{Acknowledgments.} We are deeply grateful to Joe Baine, Andrew Mathas, Geordie Williamson, and Victor Zhang for their valuable insights and many stimulating discussions, and like to thank the referee for helpful feedback.
 Special thanks to the organizers of the exceptional conference ``Diagrammatic Intuition and Deep Learning in Mathematics'' (York, July 2024) and to Radmila Sazdanovic, whose inspiring talk at that conference started this project.
 DT would like to thank the knot PD[X[3, 1, 4, 32], X[1, 7, 2, 6], X[7, 3, 8, 2], X[11, 5, 12, 4], X[5, 11, 6, 10], X[19, 8, 20, 9], X[9, 18, 10, 19], X[25, 12, 26, 13], X[13, 24, 14, 25], X[31, 15, 32, 14], X[15, 21, 16, 20], X[27, 16, 28, 17], X[17, 26, 18, 27], X[21, 29, 22, 28], X[29, 23, 30, 22], X[23, 31, 24, 30]]---you are not just one of many.

 AL is grateful for the support and hospitality of the Sydney Mathematical Research Institute (SMRI).
 AL and PV were supported by a PHC Tournesol Wallonie Bruxelles grant, and DT was sponsored by the ARC Future Fellowship FT230100489.